-- Uniform water level (keyword: tideloc = 0) - One time-varying water level signal (keyword: tideloc = 1) - Two time-varying water level signals. (keyword: tideloc = 2) - Four time-varying water level signals (keyword: tideloc = 4)
+- Uniform water level (keyword: tideloc = 0) - One time-varying water level signal (keyword: tideloc = 1) - Two time-varying water level signals, which requires point of application indication. (keyword: tideloc = 2) - Four time-varying water level signals (keyword: tideloc = 4)

 For the option with a uniform water level the value specified in the params.txt is applied in the complete model domain (keyword: zs0).
-For the option with one time-varying water level signal the specified water level is applied (keyword: $zsOfile = name_of_your_time_serie$ ) to the offshore boundary and a fixed value is applied at the backshore boundary (keyword: zsO=value).
-For the option with two time-varying water level signals two water level signals are read from the zsOfile.
+For the option with one time-varying water level signal the specified water level is applied (keyword: zs0file = name_of_your_time_serie) to the offshore boundary and a fixed value is applied at the backshore boundary (keyword: zs0=value).
+For the option with two time-varying water level signals two water level signals are read from the zs0file.
 Note: one tidal record is applied to both sea corners and one tidal record to both land corners.
 This means there is no alongshore variation.
 An alongshore variation can be applied when applying four time-varying water level signals.